venenux/simpleticket/README.md

 Contributing
 ------------

-Contribution rules are in the [docs/wikicontributingrules.md](docs/wikicontributingrules.m
+Contribution rules are in the [docs/wiki-contributingrules.md](docs/wiki-contributingrules.md) document.
-d) document.

 In quick resumen, create your own fork of the project and use [git-flow](https://github.com/nvie/gitflow) to create a new feature.
 Once